equinor/sepes-api/docs/developers/setup-dev-environment.md

 ```
 SEPES_INSTRUMENTATION_KEY=
 ```
-THis is found on the Application Insights service created on Azure for logging.
-It can be found in the Overview tab.
+This is found in the Overview tab foun in the Application Insights service created in Azure.
 ```
 SEPES_SUBSCRIPTION_ID=
 ```